 Many have said this is a story about the insanity of the Cold War, but I think it’s a short history of human stupidity.
 And it is as relevant today as it was when it was first published in 1963.
 The plot follows a narrator who is writing a book about one of the creators of the atomic bomb and in the process discovers the scientist has also made Ice-9, a substance with the potential to turn all water into solid ice.
 Why invent such a dangerous thing?
 Come on, science can’t be held back by such existential worries – it’s progress, baby.

 Our world is beset with climate change caused by our technologies.
 As a species, we’re on the cusp of massive changes that could exceed the pace of evolution – whether from genetic engineering or through fusing our biology with information technology – and this is precisely the kind of book that everyone needs to read.

 We need to think about what we are doing with our scientific power, not just proceed blindly.

-Cat’s Cradle is the book that helped me find a way I could be a writer: it’s literary, but it plays with science fictional tropes; it’s funny, but there’s a point to it all.
+Cat’s Cradle is also the book that helped me find a way I could be a writer: it’s literary, but it plays with science fictional tropes; it’s funny, but there’s a point to it all.
 In it he invents a religion, Bokonism, that is both humane and ironic, and that puts the lie to all other human religions.
-He spoofs geopolitics as easily as he skewers human egocentrism.
+Vonnegut spoofs geopolitics as easily as he skewers human egocentrism.
 And he does it all with humour and prose that’s accessible and well crafted.
 It’s deceptively simple, in fact.
 You can’t help but be moved, and then you think, “How did he do that?”

 The short chapters are perfect for today’s attention-deficit-disordered readers (at least, until we have our concentration chips implanted), so it works as a book that everyone at university could read.